debbieyuen/vscode-unityscripting/README.md

 ```

 ## Credits and References
+This extension was designed to support me in teaching an introduction to game development course at USC.
+While teaching, I wanted to be able to switch between live coding in VSCode and illustrating programming concepts on my lecture slides.
+I was also interested in seeing how VSCode, Unity, and Documentation could connect together.
+Through all of this, I hoped that my students would learn data structures, object-oriented programming, and important game development affordances by creating a real Unity game.
+But most of all, I hoped that each student would leave class day confident and excited to learn.
+While this extension is not published, I’ve had fun creating and using this extension with my class.
+Thank you 😊

  * This extension makes use of code from [VSCode Extension Samples](https://github.com/microsoft/vscode-extension-samples/tree/main)
  * The Visual Studio Code [live streams](https://www.youtube.com/@code) on YouTube were amazing!!
 Credits to [Tyler Leonhardt](https://github.com/TylerLeonhardt)
  * Thank you to the creators of the many resources and tutorials I found online such as [Ben Awad](https://github.com/benawad)